-An air compressor is one of the most required tools for the DIYers.
+An air compressor is one of the most required tools for DIYers.
 It serves not only to power tools like a nail gun, die grinder, paint sprayer, or impact wrench, but it is also helpful for inflating tires of all sorts (automotive, bicycle, and wheelbarrows) or even as a way to blow the dust off of your projects.

 9. Jack with stands

 Car jacks are very important when working under your car.
-The jack lifts your vehicle off the ground, and the jack stands support your vehicle while you work underneath it.
+The jack lifts your vehicle off the ground, and the jack stands to support your vehicle while you work underneath it.
 If you have a large truck or SUV, you may need a heavy-duty set that can support the full weight of your vehicle to ensure your safety.
-That’s why you should always purchase high-quality jack and stands!
+That’s why you should always purchase high-quality jacks and stands!

 10. OBD II Code Reader

 If you see on your dashboard some certain lights are on, then an On-Board Diagnostics reader can help you identify the issue.
 They are easy to use, that’s why every DIYer can figure out the problem with a code reader without visiting a mechanic.

 The vacuum pump is used to test your vacuum-controlled sensors and motors or find a leaking vacuum line by plugging each one and applying a vacuum.
 If it holds, it’s good.
 If you want to bleed your brakes yourself, then attach the fluid transfer bottle and vinyl tubing to the pump.
 Next, use the refill adapters to keep the master cylinder filled while you suck brake fluid out of the bleeder screws.
 Keep pumping until you see fresh fluid.
 You can also use the pump to flush power-steering fluids.